elastic/crawler/README.md

 GET /web-crawl-test/_search
 ```

-✅ **Success**: You should see JSON results with your crawled web pages
+✅ **Success**: You should see Elasticsearch documents containing the crawled content.
+Documents will include fields such as `url`, `title`, `content`, per the [schema](docs/ADVANCED.md#document-schema).

-You can also view your data in Kibana by navigating to **Discover** and selecting the `web-crawl-test` index.

 ---

 ## 📖 Learn more

-### 🚀 Essential guides
+### 🚀 Essential guides and concepts

 - [CLI reference](docs/CLI.md) - Commands for running crawls, validation, and management
-- [Configuration files](docs/CONFIG.md) - Understand crawler and Elasticsearch configuration options
+- [Configuration files](docs/CONFIG.md) - Understand how to configure crawlers with `crawler.yml` and `elasticsearch.yml` files
 - [Crawl rules](docs/features/CRAWL_RULES.md) - Control which URLs the crawler visits

----
+- [Crawl lifecycle](docs/ADVANCED.md#crawl-lifecycle) - Understand how the crawler discovers, queues, and indexes content across two stages: the primary crawl and the purge crawl
+- [Document schema](docs/ADVANCED.md#document-schema) - Review the standard fields used in Elasticsearch documents, and how to extend the current schema and mappings with custom extraction rules

 ### ⚙️ Advanced features
 - [Extraction rules](docs/features/EXTRACTION_RULES.md) - Define how crawler extracts content from HTML